 - Adding a new package (set of files) to an existing app, in order to support more Liferay releases

 - Adding a new version of an existing app

-While your submitted change is under review, you can view the status of your change by visiting Home → App Manager → Apps.
-You can also cancel your submission by clicking Cancel Submission on the Preview screen for each app.
+While your submitted change is under review, you can view the status of your change by visiting Home → Apps.
+You can also cancel your submission by clicking Cancel Submission on the App Preview screen for each app.

 Once your app is approved by Marketplace staff, congratulations!
-You will receive an email confirmation and at that moment, your app is in the Marketplace.
+You will receive an email confirmation and at that moment, your app is available on Marketplace.
 The app is also shown on your public Profile page, which lists all apps that you have personally developed and published.